-5.2.5 Single enemy unit can be attacked by multiple friendly units.
+- 5.2.5 Single enemy unit can be attacked by multiple friendly units.
 Multiple enemy units can be attacked by single friendly unit.
-In any combat, either attacking or defending units must be in one hex - here are no many on many combats.

-5.2.6 Attack from opposing directions provides 1 combat modifier for attacking Player.

-5.2.7 In combat both Players gain combat modifiers equal to their units' (group) armor value.

-5.2.8 If the defender retreats, the attacker determines pursuit [5.5]:

-- a) can make any turn,

-- b) move onto adjacent hex and

-- c) make any turn again.
+In any combat, either attacking or defending units must be in one hex here are no many on many combats. - 5.2.6 Attack from opposing directions provides 1 combat modifier for attacking Player. - 5.2.7 In combat both Players gain combat modifiers equal to their units' (group) armor value. - 5.2.8 If defending units is eliminated during combat then its opponent can enter hex released by defender and then: a) can make any turn, - b) move onto adjacent hex and - c) make any turn again.